glideroggan/ski/readme.md

 # BUGS
 - the snowman needs a shadow
+- wrong color of jacket on skier 2
+- wrong color on hat and jacket on skier 3

 # TODO
 - fix the little face in the corner that can react to things happening in the game